 The trend reversal strategy is a more contrarian approach.
 It aims to identify the end of a trend by spotting a point of unsustainable, climactic volatility.

-- Entry and risk: Enter only after the price action has confirmed the reversal.
-Place your stop loss above the high (for a sell) or below the low (for a buy) of the reversal candle.
+- Stop Loss (SL): Placed just above the high (for shorts) or below the low (for longs) of the reversal candle.

 6. Advantages And Disadvantages Of The Standard Deviation